msiegy/iosupgrade/README.md

     Update bootvars and perform IOS upgrade with reload.

 #### postvalidation.py
-    Post Upgrade validation - Collect and store current running config and operational states and compare diffs.
+    Post Upgrade validation - Collect and store current running config and operational states then compare diffs with earlier collection.